BlitterStudio/amiberry/docs/README.md

 - Newer macOS versions should work as well

 Under macOS, you will need to install the required libraries using Homebrew.
-If you want to compile it from source, please refer to the [relevant wiki page.](https://github.com/BlitterStudio/amiberry/wiki/Compiling-for-macOS)
+For more details on how to do that or if you want to compile it from source, please refer to the [relevant wiki page.](https://github.com/BlitterStudio/amiberry/wiki/Compiling-for-macOS)

 ### Dependencies